UKCloud/documentation/articles/other/other-ref-sla-definition.md

 **Key exclusions**           | The following are examples of what is not covered by the SLA:<ul><li>Faults within your control, such as client application issues<li>Faults within external connectivity providers (for example DDoS-protected internet, PSN, Janet or HSCN) and components co-located at UKCloud</ul>
 **Service Credit**           | 3% of monthly spend per 5% below service level target or part thereof for affected compute platform

+### Cloud Optimisation from UKCloud

+As Cloud Optimisation from UKCloud is based on third-party software and reporting, we are unable to offer an SLA for this service.

 ### Cloud Storage

 &nbsp;                       | Cloud Storage